-Results.
 We found empirically that when a solution exists, it can be very short.
-In 306 of the 1,367 inputs, the intersection was not empty (both solvers produced identical results).
-Out of the 306 inputs with non-empty intersections, we measured the percentage for which Hampi found a solution (for increasing values of N): 2% for N = 1,70% for N = 2,88% for N = 3, and 100% for N = 4.
+Out of the 306 inputs with non-empty intersections, we measured the percentage for which HAMPI found a solution (for increasing values of N): 2% for N = 1, 70% for N = 2, 88% for N = 3, and 100% for $N \ge 4$.
 That is, in this large dataset, all non-empty intersections contain strings with no longer than 4 characters.
 Due to false positives inherent in Wassermann and Su's static analysis, the strings generated from the intersection do not necessarily constitute real attack vectors.
-However, this is a limitation of the static analysis, not of Hampi.
+However, this is a limitation of the static analysis, not of HAMPI.

-We measured how Hampi's solving time depends on the size of the grammar.
-We measured the size of the grammar as the sum of lengths of all productions (we counted $\epsilon$ -productions as of length 1).
+We measured how HAMPI's solving time depends on the size of the grammar.
+We measured the size of the grammar as the sum of lengths of all productions (we counted ε -productions as of length 1).
 Among the 1,367 grammars in the dataset, the mean size was 5490.5, standard deviation 4313.3, minimum 44, maximum 37955.
-We ran Hampi for N=4, i.e., the length at which all satisfying assignments were found.
+We ran HAMPI for N = 4, i.e., the length at which all satisfying assignments were found.
 Figure 7 shows the solving time as a function of the grammar size, for all 1,367 inputs.

-Hampi can solve most queries quickly.
-Figure 8 shows the percentage of inputs that Hampi can solve in the given time, for $1 \le N \le 4$ , i.e., until all satisfying assignments are found.
-For N = 4, Hampi can solve 99.7% of inputs within 1 second.
+HAMPI can solve most queries quickly.
+Figure 8 shows the percentage of inputs that HAMPI can solve in the given time, for $1 \le N \le 4$, i.e., until all satisfying assignments are found.
+For N = 4,